Capillary/api-documentation/source/includes/_customer.md

 ### Request Query Parameters
 Parameter | Description
 --------- | -----------
-customer_id* | Unique id of the customer whose details need to be updated source* | Specify the source in which you want to update the customer details - FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE.
+customer_id* | Unique ID of the customer whose details need to be updated source* | Specify the source in which you want to update the customer details - FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE.
 For sources with multiple accounts such as WECHAT, FACEBOOK, or LINE, you also need to provide the respective account id. account_Id | Account in which you want to update the customer details (Required only for sources with multiple accounts)